Jordan-deJong/scaffolding/README.md

     $ rails g scaffolding --auto --migrate --import

+If you want to do a large number of files at once and only do specific tasks:

+    $ rails g scaffolding --auto --no-migrate --no-import

+You can leave this running and it will generate scaffolds, but skip migration and importing data.

 #### Import file uploads

 To import data from a file uploaded through the web browser: